Recover Crashed RAID 5EE: Controller or Disk Failure Guide

 SATA Expansion Card

 If your motherboard doesn’t have enough SATA ports to connect all the drives that used to be included into your RAID system, you can solve the problem by using a SATA expansion card.
-There is a wide choice of them, and you can get a card from any specialized store or buy it online – for example, on AliExpress.
+There is a wide choice of them, and you can get a card from any specialized store or buy it online – for example, on Aliexpress.

 The Device Manager app is recognizing the SATA expansion card.